wustl-pctg/cracer/rdtool/README.md

 For this to work, the gold linker should be installed in the system path as `ld`, llvm/clang must have been compiled to use gold, and the Cilk Plus runtime must have been compiled with `-flto`.

+In order for the tool to work correctly, apps need to be compiled with

+	 -fno-omit-frame-pointer

+The tool and runtime also need this, I believe.

 TODO: